ludocode/onramp/docs/virtual-machine.md

 ### Standard Error Handle

 The standard error handle is a handle to which the program can write error messages.
-It is used as a handle to [`write`](#write) for the program to write error messages.
+It is used as a handle to [`write`](#write).
 See the description of [streams](#streams) and [handles](#handles).

 Standard error is intended for displaying errors, warnings and other abnormal output to a user.
 Data printed to standard error is therefore usually in plain text.
 It is separate from the output stream so that programs in a pipeline will display error messages to the user instead of feeding their errors to the next program.

 The standard output and error handles are otherwise identical.
 If no distinction is required between them, the VM can use the same handle for both, and it can also use the same handle for input.
 Note however that if the same handle is used for multiple streams, closing it once must not close it for all of them.
 For example closing the standard output stream must not also close the standard error stream; if the handles are the same, the VM should either require calling [`close`](#close) twice to close it, or it should ignore `close` on the standard streams altogether.

 Standard error is optional.
 If a standard error handle is not supported by the VM, this field contains 0xFFFFFFFF.
 If this has value 0xFFFFFFFF and the standard output handle is valid, programs usually write error messages to the output stream handle instead.
+If the VM supports only one output stream (and cannot share handles), it should be assigned to standard output, not standard error.